Current Seal of the University of Southern California

 The university mace was first used at the inauguration of President Norman Topping on October 28, 1958.

 The mace was designed and crafted by the renowned master silversmith, USC alumnus and professor emeritus Hudson Roysher.
 The head of the mace depicts the university seal.
 Encircling the head of the mace is the hand-engraved inscription, “1880 University of Southern California.”
-The names of the past 10 presidents and current president Dr. C. L. Max Nikias are engraved on the bowl.
+The names of the past presidents and the current president are engraved on the bowl.
 The crowning ornament is a depiction of the walled city of Troy.
 The mace is permanently displayed in the Office of the President.

 At the University of Southern California, marshals are traditionally chosen from the ranks of the faculty to lead the student procession at the New Student Convocation and Commencement.
 The University Marshal and the President of the Faculty march at the head of the procession.